 If you want the best competitive context: add ViewStats.

-If you want the broader CTR playbook, read Best Tools to Improve YouTube Click-Through Rates and Which Tools Are Best for YouTube Thumbnail Testing?.
+If you want the broader CTR playbook, read Best Tools to Improve YouTube Click-Through Rates in 2026 and Which Tools Are Best for YouTube Thumbnail Testing?.